thephpleague/url/4.0/uri/properties.md

 $uri->query->getValue("foo"); //return "baz"
 ~~~

-<p class="message-notice">The actual methods attach to each components depends on the underlying component object used.
+<p class="message-notice">The actual methods attach to each component depend on the underlying component object used.
 For instance a <code>DataUri::path</code> object does not expose the same methods as a <code>Ws::path</code> object would.</p>

 To get more informations about component properties refer to the [components documentation](/4.0/components/overview/)